top of page

 50 SHADES OF PINK

-All pink line geckos hatch out brown, or tan at best.
-It's a long journey from brown to pink, but we're not completely blind along the way.
+Complicating things is that all pink line geckos hatch out tan or brown.
+It's a long road from tan to pink and you won't know if you have a TruePink or not until your gecko is basically an adult.
+I've seen some incredible transformations and we're not completely blind along the way.
 By 5 grams we can typically tell which geckos are going to be the lightest.
-We can also tell which ones are likely to be lavenders because they'll lack red coloration.
+We can also tell which ones are likely to be lavenders because they'll lack any red coloration.

 WHAT THE FUTURE HOLDS